 I really liked Phil’s idea for the recursive residual analysis.
 Unfortunately, it does not work.
 (1) The baselines of ideal melting curves are never perfectly linear because it is a sigmoid.
 (2) On real data, this strategy just starts grabbing random parts of the melting curve.

 3.)
-Meltwin exists and is trusted, how do we justify MeltR
+MeltWin exists and is trusted, how do we justify MeltR

 Brent: I'm not sure what you had in mind for the paper.
-At first, I was thinking about all of the comparisons that could be made to Meltwin.
+At first, I was thinking about all of the comparisons that could be made to MeltWin.
 But now, the more I think about it, I'm not sure that is necessary.
-Not many people use Meltwin, so a point-by-point comparison is probably not needed, as MeltR would be the only software available for this purpose (unless you know of others).
-But, I could work with Sebastian to come up with a list of limitations related to Meltwin that aren't related to the data analysis (not available for distribution, some features don't work on newer operating systems, etc.) that could be discussed in the paper.
+Not many people use MeltWin, so a point-by-point comparison is probably not needed, as MeltR would be the only software available for this purpose (unless you know of others).
+But, I could work with Sebastian to come up with a list of limitations related to MeltWin that aren't related to the data analysis (not available for distribution, some features don't work on newer operating systems, etc.) that could be discussed in the paper.

 Phil: This is more tricky.
-Again, I think we should cherish Meltwin and the many important papers published with it.
+Again, I think we should cherish MeltWin and the many important papers published with it.

-Jacob: I want a direct comparison because it will make Meltwin users feel safe and I want to use the word “Meltwin” a lot because it will make our paper pop up on google when somebody does a melting curve, reads a Znosko paper, and starts looking for a copy of Meltwin.
+Jacob: I want a direct comparison because it will make MeltWin users feel safe and I want to use the word “MeltWin” a lot because it will make our paper pop up on google when somebody does a melting curve, reads a Znosko paper, and starts looking for a copy of MeltWin.

 Introduction to do list